LeoDeschaux/AutomaticDogFeeder/README.md

 **This repository is divided into 2 folders :**
 <a href="https://github.com/LeoDeschaux/AutomaticDogFeeder/tree/main/PrgmArduino%20%2B%20filesCarteSD" target="_blank" >PrgmArduino + filesCarteSD</a>
 This version was made to run on an Arduino Card.
-In here you will find files that are ment to be on the SD card and a program for the Arduino Card itself.
+In here you will find files that are ment to be on the SD card and a program that run on the Arduino Card itself.

 <a href="https://github.com/LeoDeschaux/AutomaticDogFeeder/tree/main/WebSite_Local" target="_blank" >WebSite_Local</a>
 A standalone version of the website that don't need to be connected to an actual Arduino Card.